bruvellu/cephalic-furrow/3-text/furrow.md

 We used a Zeiss 25x/0.8NA LD LCI Plan-Apochromat glycerol immersion objective to acquire every 2:38min two different planes of the blastoderm, the surface to monitor the germ band extension, and 40µm deep in the equatorial region to monitor the occurrence of ectopic folding.
 The stacks had 0.21µm XY-resolution and one minute time resolution.
 <!--TODO: Temperature in MuVi and Zeiss?-->
+To analyze the tortuosity of the epithelium we straightened the vitelline envelope using the Straighten tool in ImageJ, and applied gaussian blur and thresholding to extract the outline of the epithelium in dorsal views.

 ## Laser ablation experiments